Representation: Diverse projects

 Photo Paul Armin Edelmann 02 (2 MB)

 Paul Armin Edelmann's association with music began at an early age.
 As a child, he was a member and soloist of the famous Vienna Boys’ Choir.
 Later on he reinforced his musical studies by studying voice at the University of Music and Performing Arts in Vienna.
 In 1998, Mr.Edelmann went freelance.
 Since then he has sung at: the Vienna State Opera, Vienna Volksoper, Teatro Real Madrid, Komische Oper Berlin, Théâtre Royal de la Monnaie Brussels, San Diego Opera, NNT Tokyo, Lincoln Center Festival New York, the state theatres in Darmstadt, Düsseldorf, Wiesbaden, Cologne, Frankfurt, Stuttgart, Munich and Leipzig, Opera Ireland Dublin, the Israeli Opera in Tel Aviv, as well as the Palau de les Arts Valencia, the San Sebastian Festival, Bregenz Festival, Hongkong Opera, NCPA Beijing, Mexico City, Rio de Janeiro, Sevilla, Catania and the Opera National de Paris & many more.

-Edelmann has worked with such well known conductors as Nikolaus Harnoncourt, Lorin Maazel, Michel Plasson, Jeffrey Tate, Manfred Honeck and many more.
+He has sung under conductors such as Nikolaus Harnoncourt, Lorin Maazel, Michel Plasson, Manfred Honeck and many others.

 "Pierrots Tanzlied" (E. W. Korngold - "Die tote Stadt"; Pianist Manfred Schiebel)

 "Erstes Grün" (R. Schumann, Op.
 35 Nr.
 4; Pianist Charles Spencer)